 The complementation of a "traditional" real city with an additional digital city layer results in what we call a "hybrid city".
-The transition and transformation of a traditional city into a "smart, but cooperative city" and its goal-orientation to act and present itself as a "humane and sociable" city is illustrated in the figure below.
+The transition and transformation of a traditional city into a "smart, but cooperative city" and its goal-orientation to act and present itself as a "humane, self-aware, sociable and cooperative" city is illustrated in the figure below.

 A very interesting special case of an urban environment is an "airport" and the way to transfrom airports into "smart airports" because they show most of the relevant basic issues in a very concentrated and focussed manner.